Table of Contents

 • Match your own purchases.
 For every amount that you spend on a treat, transfer that same amount into savings.

 • Save every $5 bill.
-By setting aside every $5 bill you encounter (as change from a purchase, from an ATM, etc.), you can save quite a bit in a year’s time.
+By setting aside every $5 bill you encounter (as change from a purchase, from an ATM, etc.), you can save quite a bit in one year.

 • Use the 30-day rule to control impulse purchases.
 Write down that shiny new thing you want, whether it’s a pricey new mobile phone or a designer bag, and wait 30 days to see if you still want it.
 You may find that your urge to spend on it has passed.
 If so, you can put the money you save this way into savings to fund something that’s on your wishlist.